edison-tran/Stroke-Prediction/README.md

-# A Precuationary Deep Dive Into The Nature Of Stroke
+# A Precuationary Deep Dive Into The Nature of Stroke
 **Tools Used: Excel, MS SQL Server, Tableau**

 [Dataset Used](https://www.kaggle.com/datasets/atharvasoundankar/global-cybersecurity-threats-2015-2024/data)